thiagomajesk/thiagomajesk.github.io/src/content/posts/2024-04-27-how-i-created-a-jrpg-battler-with-elixir.md

 ## Running the simulation

-Now that we have a good representation for the internal state, we are going to create the engine that is going to make everything come to life.
-For this part we'll be using a [GenServer](https://hexdocs.pm/elixir/GenServer.html).
+Now that we have a good representation of the internal state, we are going to create the engine that is going to make everything come to life.
+For this part, we'll be using a [GenServer](https://hexdocs.pm/elixir/GenServer.html).
 The idea here is to implement a turn-based [CTB](https://finalfantasy.fandom.com/wiki/Charge_Time#Final_Fantasy_Tactics) battle system.
-Being turn-based, requires us to process things is a very specific order.
+Being turn-based requires us to process things in a very specific order.
 Here's the general flow of the simulation:

 - **Battle start**: When all actors have joined and are ready
 - **Charging phase**: Charges all actors involved in combat